 Bloggers Passion Performance with W3 Total Cache Plugin

-On 24th July I went into my GWT account to see how my blog is doing speed wise when I have WPSC deleted and W3TC plugin installed.
+After some time I went to my GWT account to see how my blog is doing speed wise when I have WPSC deleted and W3TC plugin installed.
 Here is a screenshot showing what I see in Site Performance Section:

 You see it right, my blog average load time has improved from 7.3 seconds to 3.4 seconds and my blog is slower than 57% of websites.